rocketgeek/wp-members-dev/readme.txt

 * Improve stylesheet load (checks for a custom URL value rather than the "select_style" setting).
 * Review which objects are loaded and when.
 Improve where possible.
 Moved password reset object to only load when doing a password reset.
 * Add error handling to WP_Members_Dialogs::get_text() for string keys that do not exist.
 If one is called, the function will return an empty string and will record the call in the error log.
-* Adds new CLI command "wp mem db autoload-size".
 * Adds wpmem_get_user_meta filter hook.

 = 3.5.1 =

-* Fixes a bug in the CLI interface that doesn't load the db tools correctly.
 * Fixes a bug in the Fields tab edit view that displays two textarea inputs for select, multiselect, multicheckbox, and radio field types.
 * Fixes a bug in the admin email notification that does not display the [fields] shortcode.
 * Fixes a bug in the Shortcodes tab that throws a PHP error on settings save.